You are here

 Funding for Adult Services

-Once a person turns 18 their services are funded by adult social care, and funding will be assessed using the young adults income as opposed to their parent carers.
+Once a person turns 18, their services are funded by adult social care, and funding will be assessed using the young adult's income as opposed to their parent carers.

 You can find more information about funding these services by visiting the Paying for Care and Support pages within the Adults section of Live Well B&NES.